-Schools in the Saanich district are located in beautiful neighbourhoods.
-Families from these neighbourhoods are carefully screened to host international students before they qualify.
+Schools in the Saanich district are located in beautiful neighborhoods.
+Families from these neighborhoods are carefully screened to host international students before they qualify.
 We understand the importance of a quality placement for every student.
 The Program ensures that students are placed in clean, caring homes and is responsible for on-going monitoring of the family and of the student.

 Homestay Families – A Friendly Environment